caseyg/awesome/TOPICS.md

 *   [marimo-team/marimo](https://github.com/marimo-team/marimo) - A reactive notebook for Python — run reproducible experiments, query with SQL, execute as a script, deploy as an app, and version with git.
 Stored as pure Python.
 All in a modern, AI-native editor.

-*   [lowdefy/lowdefy](https://github.com/lowdefy/lowdefy) - The config web stack for business apps - build internal tools, client portals, web apps, admin panels, dashboards, web sites, and CRUD apps with YAML or JSON.
+*   [lowdefy/lowdefy](https://github.com/lowdefy/lowdefy) - Build apps that AI can generate, humans can review, and teams can maintain.
+Config that works between code and natural language.

 *   [bigskysoftware/intercooler-js](https://github.com/bigskysoftware/intercooler-js) - Making AJAX as easy as anchor tags